Table of Contents

 - Scylla – This is disputed however.
 Although some sources mention that Scylla was the daughter of Lamia, she was also often mentioned as a daughter of the sea-good Phorcys and his wife Ceto.

 Zeus was married to Hera, the goddess of family and marriage, but he had numerous extramarital affairs which his wife knew of.
 Hera was always jealous of Zeus’ lovers and the children he had by them.
-She always tried to harm or harrass them in any way she could.
+She always tried to harm them in any way she could.
 When she discovered the truth about Lamia and Zeus, she was enraged and decided to punish the queen by stealing away her children.

 In some accounts, Hera took her revenge by killing all of Lamia’s children whereas in others she made Lamia kill them herself.
 She also cursed the queen with permanent insomnia so that she could never sleep.
 Lamia could never close her eyes so that she would always see the images of her dead children before them.